There is nothing wrong with you.

 And things you don't know how to do.

-That is whats holding you back in life.
+That is what's holding you back in life.

 Let me show you how to fix your life without the need for endless therapy sessions.

-You are simply blocked, stuck in a pattern of feeling, thinking, and behaving that's not going to get you what you want.
+"You are not crazy or broken.
+You are simply blocked, stuck in a pattern of feeling, thinking, and behaving that's not going to get you what you want."

+Every new stage of life requires us to learn new skills, habits, and systems.
 But many of us have been blocked somewhere in our development.
 We got stuck, and now we need help to get moving again.

 Maybe we are not stuck in every area of life, but we find ourselves unable to do something that we want.
 Some goals seem just out of reach, and no matter how hard we try, they keep escaping from us.